 Entering the name of a category puts the parameter in a drop-down group on the tool's dialog box.

-Filters allow you to determine if only specific types of a dataset, file, or field, specific values, or values in a range are acceptable input to a tool.
-For example, you can filter a feature class parameter so only point feature classes are acceptable; or, you can filter a number parameter so only values between 1-10 are acceptable.
+Filters allow you to limit the specific types of a dataset, file, or field; specific values; or values in a range that are acceptable input to a tool.
+For example, you can filter a feature class parameter so only point feature classes are acceptable, or you can filter a number parameter so only values between 1 and 10 are acceptable.

 You can make one parameter dependent on another parameter.
 For example, a field parameter is dependent on a dataset parameter; setting this dependency makes it so you can select a field from the dependent dataset.

-A value automatically set for the parameter when the tool's dialog box opens.
+A value automatically set for the parameter when the tool's dialog box appears.

 The path to a layer file that defines the symbology of the parameter.
 For example, you can make an output dataset parameter have the same symbology of the layer file when the output is created and added to the map.

-The ToolValidator Python code block gives you even more control of the appearance, behaviors, and messages of your script tool.
-You can edit the Validation code directly from the properties window, or click the Open in Script Editor button to open the validation code in your preferred script editor that is set in Geoprocessing options.
+The ToolValidator Python code block gives you control of the appearance, behaviors, and messages of your script tool.
+You can edit the Validation code directly from a code editor, or click the Open in Script Editor button to open the validation code in your preferred script editor that is set in Geoprocessing options.